Jamstack Won't Replace WordPress

 A “PNG Image” is a file with a “.png” extension which contains image content.

-A limitation of a traditional CDN is that it only stores a file’s contents, as opposed to executing the code within the file.
-Well… The CDN doesn’t want its web servers to waste time executing code or fetching data from other servers.
-So the CDN service expects website developers (web developers) to send the “static” (unchanging) content to the CDN.
-In this manner, a website user only receives data from the CDN, and not the original (origin) web server.
+A technical limitation of a traditional CDN is that it only stores a file’s contents rather than executing the code within the file.
+This limitation exists because the CDN doesn’t want its web servers wasting time running code or fetching data from other servers.

 A “PNG Image” is an example of static content.